Popes and Dancers With Francesco Messina

 Francesco Messina

 Commercially, Messina’s career occupied a hybrid space: he accepted commissions from the Church and state, but also contributed portraits to cultural publications and small editions of illustrated books.
-His graphic works were rarely treated as separate from his sculpture; for him, drawing was a way to think through material, often faster and more freely than plaster or bronze allowed.
+His graphic works were rarely treated as separate from his sculpture.
+For him, drawing was a way to think through material, often faster and more freely than plaster or bronze allowed.
 Still, many of the works stand alone, collected privately or occasionally shown in print-focused exhibitions.

 *** 24 MAY MMXXVI.
 COPYRIGHT EDITRA AND THE AUTHORS.

-SHARE, SAVE ARTICLE
+SHARE, LIKE, DISLIKE, SAVE ARTICLE

-More in Art & Design
+More in Theater & Dance